 Hypotonic Cerebral Palsy in Children

 The word “hypotonic” translates to low muscle tone.
 Statistics show that hypotonic cerebral palsy accounts for under 50% of cerebral palsy sufferers, and is generally associated with non-spastic cerebral palsy.
-To understand hypotonic cerebral palsy, it is helpful to have knowledge about the disorder as a whole.
+To understand hypotonic cerebral palsy (sometimes referred to as atonic CP), it is helpful to have knowledge about the disorder as a whole.

 Cerebral palsy is a group of disorders that sometimes affects a person’s intellectual ability as well as the victim’s ability to move and to maintain balance and posture.